stephen-universe/stephen-universe/content/projects/vine-and-tap.md

 highlights: "<p><em>I worked on this project as part of a team and my role consisted of </em><strong><em>layout design</em></strong><em> and </em><strong><em>creating visual elements</em></strong><em> to be used within the UI Design.</em></p> "
-brief: Vine & Tap is an exciting gastropub & wine bar located in the heart of the Buckhead district in Atlanta, Georgia.
-The winery offers small bites along with main course dishes paired well with their huge lists of wines to indulge.
+brief: "**Vine & Tap** is an exciting gastropub & wine bar located in the heart of the Buckhead district in <em>Atlanta, Georgia.</em> The winery offers small bites along with main course dishes paired well with their huge lists of wines to indulge."
 challenge: Create and redesign the company website so that it provides a more professional user experience and provide well designed reusable templates for print.
 company-goals: "_Gain more online exposure_ \n\n_Increase reservations_"